 The Ham Yard boutique hotel is tucked away within its own Soho neighbourhood, offering a procession of textures, fabrics, and bright colours, which restarted the entire boutique hotel concept a couple of years ago.
 Unfortunately, Firmdale’s latest hotel in town was built in a brand-new building, so the exterior is blah.
 However, the entrance is salvaged by an impressive bronze sculpture featuring surrounding oak trees.
 The interior is much more exciting, with colourful art on the walls and playful designs on the walls, and furniture designed by owner Kit Kemp.
-The reception area integrates into the bar, which is an excellent way to get started.
+The reception desk area integrates into the bar, which is an excellent way to get started.

 The Langham Hotel has kept up with the times admirably, adding a sophisticated pub and culinary classes while maintaining a bright old-school aura.
 The great big medieval castle is just five minutes’ walk from Oxford Circus, but far enough away that the crowds are no longer loud.
 In 1865, the Langham opened its doors to guests, making it a venerable hotel more contemporary than most hotels.
 You will find a marble column and an opulent chandelier that feel opulent in the lobby without being ostentatious.